Alllann/Minigame_Five-Nights-At-Alllan-Ver1.01/README.md

 WINDOW USERS Manual

-      TO PLAY THE GAME, directly run the "LaunchGame.jar" file
+      ***TO PLAY THE GAME, directly run the "LaunchGame.jar" file

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

 MacOS Users Manual

-      To play the game, use the Terminal application
+      ***TO PLAY THE GAME, use the Terminal application, by following the steps below:

       a.
 Open Terminal: Launch the Terminal application on your macOS by going to "Applications" > "Utilities" > "Terminal".